Lavanya1034/EcomProject/README.md

 # EcomProject
 E-commerse site using vanilla Javascript(HTML,CSS,js).
-No frameworks or Bootstrap is used.
+Purely used all high level concepts in Javascript with DOM manipulation.

 This project is does not involve any frameworks like React.